 - Hime Cut: Hers is in purple.

 - Nice Hat: She wears a fetching beret in her concept artwork.
+Her combat rigging includes a translucent green diving helmet dome that covers her face.

 - Power Fist: Her combat rigging, which resembles her source mech's arms, has large and powerful fists.